chipsalliance/firrtl-spec/spec.md

 All wires, memory ports, instance ports, and module ports that can be connected to must be connected to under all conditions.
 Registers do not need to be connected to under all conditions, as it will keep its previous value if unconnected.

-### Scoping
+### Conditional Scopes

-The conditional statement creates a new *scope* within each of its `when`{.firrtl} and `else`{.firrtl} branches.
+Conditional statements create a new *conditional scope* within each of its `when`{.firrtl} and `else`{.firrtl} branches.

-It is an error to refer to any component declared within a branch after the branch has ended.
-As mention in [@sec:namespaces], circuit component declarations in a module must be unique within the module's flat namespace; this means that shadowing a component in an enclosing scope with a component of the same name inside a conditional statement is not allowed.
+Circuit components may be declared locally within a conditional scope.
+The name given to a circuit component declared this way must still be unique across all circuit components declared the module (see [@sec:namespaces]).
+This differs from the behavior in most programming languages, where variables in a local scope can shadow variables declared outside that scope.

+A circuit components declared locally within a conditional scope may only be connected to within that scope.

 ### Conditional Last Connect Semantics